AMythicDev/minus/README.md

 [![chat](https://img.shields.io/badge/chat-on%20zulip-blue?style=for-the-badge)](https://minus.zulipchat.com/)

-A fast, asynchronous terminal paging library for Rust. `minus` provides high level functionalities to easily write a pager for any terminal application.
-Due to the asynchronous nature of `minus`, the pager's data can be **updated**.
+A fast, asynchronous terminal paging library for Rust. `minus` provides high level functions to easily embed a pager for any terminal application.
+Due to the asynchronous nature of `minus`, the pager's data and configuration can be **updated** at any time.

 ![Demo.png](demo.png)